U.S. lawmakers urge end to Pentagon contracts with Russian firm

 WASHINGTON U.S. lawmakers who oppose the Pentagon's dealings with Russia's state-owned arms exporting firm are using Moscow's intervention in Ukraine to press the argument that contracts with Rosoboronexport should end.

-Most of the five signatories represent districts that are home to some major U.S. defense contractors.
+Most of the five signatories represent districts that are home to some major U.S. Defence contractors.

 In an unusual program, the Pentagon has been buying Russian Mi-17 helicopters from Rosoboronexport to equip U.S.-backed Afghan security forces who are used to operating Russian-made equipment.

-In November, under congressional pressure, the Pentagon said it was canceling plans to buy any additional Mi-17 aircraft, but that action did not affect contracts already under way.
+In November, under congressional pressure, the Pentagon said it was cancelling plans to buy any additional Mi-17 aircraft, but that action did not affect contracts already under way.

 There was no immediate comment on the lawmakers' letter from the Pentagon or a spokesman for Rosoboronexport.